 By the time we arrived, many sidewalks were spotlessly clean, glass and rubble swept neatly in piles off public property.
 An army of crews had been polishing streets at lightening speed.
 We hooked up with a crew of some 60 volunteers of every age, color, gender and district diligently dismantling massive amounts of rubble from a torched mini market on Van Ness and Florence Avenues.
 More help came until we were 100 strong–strangers pulling together like worker ants attacking leftover picnic garbage–pushing back the carcass of fallen burnt metal and concrete slabs away from the street and sidewalk.

+Someone had a wrench and loosened bolted sheets of protruding metal.
+Someone with a hammer hacked hunks of the stuff into smaller pieces to be carted off by other groups.
+Someone called out “Muscle!” or “Legs!” to help shove huge, beamed sections away from the street.
+A dozen guys appeared and pushed in unison.
 Ivan, the TV executive, “produced” one of the more complicated dismantlings.
 He also team-pushed and carried slabs.
 The women mostly swept.
 I swept smaller debris into a mound and someone appeared with a huge dust pan to scoop it up.
 Children riding in the back of a pick-up distributed more brooms and masks to protect against toxic fumes (I didn’t think of that.).
 Another truck followed with donated cold beverages.

 An esprit de corps developed among disparate people–locals and outsiders–all perspiring together to help a community clean itself up, literally and figuratively.
 After just an hour, that site was contained with the street all cleaned up and safe for passage.